JulienColaux/JulienColaux/README.md

 - 👋 Hi, I’m @JulienColaux
 - 🌱 I’m currently learning C# developement
-- 💞️ I’m looking to collaborate on any type of project !
+- 💞️ I’m looking to collaborate on any type of creative project !